 - Pediatric contact lenses

-The doctors and staff of Columbia Eye Consultants Optometry have extensive experience fitting all different types of specialty contact lenses.
+The doctors and staff of Missouri Eye Consultants have extensive experience fitting all different types of specialty contact lenses.
 Each one of these cases needs to be treated as a unique presentation with the contact lens solution tailored to the individual’s visual and lifestyle needs.

 Diabetic Eye Examinations